 Let me know if you agree or not, I’m open to your opinions.

 Positive traits of the Swedish personality

-In the second hostel where I stayed, told me how he received a card from a Swedish bank.
-He was told that the card would come in 2 weeks (unthinkably long for Asians), but they said even the exact hour when it would be delivered.
+In the second hostel where I stayed, a Taiwanese guy told me about receiving a card from a Swedish bank.
+He was told that the card would arrive in 2 weeks (unthinkably long for most Asians), but they gave him the exact time it would be delivered.
 And it did!

 Swedes are very concerned about the environment.
-As it is typical for many Europeans, Swedes who earn their 5-10 000 euros a month, law-abidingly come on the safe Swedish car, carbon footprint of which they know better than the quantity of horsepowers, take out some packages of jars and bottles and hand over in a supermarket.
+Typically for many Europeans, Swedes earning their 5-10K euros a month, law-abidingly drive their safe Swedish cars (which carbon footprint they know better than the horsepower) with packages and bottles to return them in a supermarket.

 In addition, Swedish design also reflects the Swedish personality.
 Stylish minimalism, nothing superfluous, but beautiful.
-Most of all, I saw this design not in shops with design goods or the museum of modern art (also of architecture and design), but in a shopping center with the majestic name “Mall of Scandinavia”.
+Most of all, I saw this design not in shops with designed goods or the museum of modern art (also of architecture and design), but in a shopping center with the majestic name “Mall of Scandinavia”.

 This is my opinion about the Swedish personality traits.
-I was in Stockholm, and the capital is not always the best indicator for the whole country, and in 3 days I could not fully understand the nature of the Swedes, but I formed opinion of their personality.
+I was in Stockholm, and the capital is not always the best indicator for the whole country, and in 3 days I could not fully understand the nature of the Swedes, but I formed an opinion of their personality.
 Read also about the social problems in Sweden and my tips for traveling on a budget.